Wondering where to eat in Maui if you love Japanese food? Check out this list of the best sushi in Maui, Hawaii!

 That said, if you’re looking for an intimate sushi dinner, Koiso is the place for you.

-In addition, people praise their sushi for being fresh and unique.
+In addition, people praise their sushi for being unique, offering the freshest fish.
 The sushi menu is amazing and ever-changing, depending on the availability of seafood.
 Specifically, each menu item costs around $9.00 to $19.00.

-Also, Koiso also offers a to-go menu from 2:00 PM to 5:00 PM.
+Also, Koiso Sushi Bar also offers a to-go menu from 2:00 PM to 5:00 PM.
 That’s perfect for grabbing to eat on your lanai while creating your own happy hour!

 Items on the menu include sushi platters between $25 to $90.
 The Koiso Choice ($35) sushi platter includes Futomaki, Tuna Roll, Shrimp, Tuna, Grilled Salmon, Inori, and an egg roll.

-Another bestselling sushi platter is the Chef’s Choice platter ($90) that serves 3-4 people.
+Another bestselling sushi platter is the Chef’s Choice platter ($90) which serves 3-4 people.
 Also, the platter includes most of the bestsellers on the menu.

-The sushi bar is open from Tuesdays to Saturdays from 3:00 PM to 6:00 PM.
-This is one of the best sushi restaurants on Maui.
+Koiso Sushi Bar is open from Tuesdays to Saturdays from 6:00 PM to 8:00 PM.
+This is one of the best sushi restaurants in Maui.

 Next on our list is Sansei Seafood Restaurant & Sushi Bar.
 Because of its popularity, the sushi bar actually has two locations in Maui, including South Kihei and Kapalua.

 Sansei began as a sushi bar at the Kapalua Resorts on Maui in 1996.
-Not long after, it became a seafood restaurant and the founder, D.K.
-Komoda had to open two more new restaurants all around Hawaii.
+Not long after, it became a seafood restaurant, and the founder, D.K.
+Komoda, had to open more new restaurants all around Hawaii.

 While customers visit for most of their dishes, their more notable sushis are the Panko Crusted Ahi Roll and the very famous Kapalua Butterfly Roll.